allisonh328/web-softwaretools-plain/report/ux2.md

 * Click order to go to the oder page and display all pets in order
 * Addition: users can go to the profile page at any time to modify their personnal information

+This is [the video](https://www.youtube.com/watch?v=FyJyXnCKCiw) to show the customer process.

 For administrator, they will go through the following process:

 * Log in the admin account at the log in page